shariq1989/cookbook/content/recipe/braised_short_ribs.md

 * Short Ribs

-* Vegetables: I use the blessed trio: onion, celery, carrots, to flavor the dish and build a roux for the meat to cook within.
+* Vegetables: I use the blessed trio of onion, celery, carrots, to flavor the dish and build a roux.

 * Tomato Paste